-Eclampsia is a term used to define a pre-eclamptic patient who develops generalized tonic-clonic seizures after 20 weeks gestation within the intrapartum period and a few days postpartum [9].
+Eclampsia is a term used to define a pre-eclamptic patient who develops generalised tonic-clonic seizures after 20 weeks of gestation within the intrapartum period and a few days postpartum [9].
 It occurs in 2-3% of women with severe manifestations who are poorly managed for preeclampsia.

 PATHOPHYSIOLOGY